 Ryan Goodwyn grew up in Plano, TX, where he swam for the City of Plano Swimmers club team and Plano Senior High School.
 He was team captain of the 1991 PSHS team that won the state championship and was named the best public high school team in the nation that year.
 In college he swam for Texas A&M University under Mel Nash and Jay Holmes where he specialized in distance freestyle and backstroke.
 He was a coach with the Aggie Swim Club in College Station for 22 years, where he worked with everything from novice swimmers to Olympic Trials qualifiers to Masters world record holders.
 He also spent 20 years at A&M Consolidated HS in College Station, with 15 years as the head swim coach.
 During his time as head coach, they had 13 All-American Swimmers, he was named District and/or Regional Coach of the Year 6 Times, won 14 District team championships, won 3 Regional team championships, made 14 consecutive State appearances, and had 5 top-5 team finishes at the UIL State Meet.
 In his spare time he enjoys training for various athletic challenges.
 He believes that if educators want to inspire their students and athletes to dream big, set lofty goals, and achieve them, then they should never stop modeling that in their own lives.
-He has done four full Ironman triathlons, numerous smaller triathlons, and over a dozen marathons.
-He has placed in the top 10 for his age group at the US Masters Swimming National Championship.
-In 2017, he rode his bike across the state of Texas with his 65-year-old father, and he is also one of fewer than 2400 people in history who have completed a solo swim across the English Channel, covering 44k in 11 hours.
+He has competed in three full Ironman-distance triathlons, dozens of smaller triathlons, and over a dozen marathons.
+He has placed in the top 10 for his age group at the US Masters Swimming National Championships, and in 2017 he rode his bike across the state of Texas with his 65-year-old, cancer survivor father.
+He is also one of fewer than 2400 people in history who have completed a solo swim across the English Channel, covering 44k in exactly 11 hours.
 Growing up, he lost a lot of races to Coach Calver.